Federer beats Tsitsipas at Basel; faces De Minaur in final

 De Minaur, a wild card, advanced by beating big-serving American Reilly Opelka 7-6 (2), 6-7 (4), 7-6 (3) in a meeting of unseeded players.

+Both finalists have won three titles this season, though for De Minaur these are the only three of his career so far while Federer is chasing his 103rd.

-Serving for the match, Federer saved the only break point seventh-ranked Tsitsipas had in the match.
+Serving for the match, Federer saved the only break point he allowed the seventh-ranked Tsitsipas.

 Federer clinched two points later with a leaping volleyed winner approaching the net after Tsitsipas struggled to handle a strong first service.